 Lyca Mobile offers 5G as standard on all of its current plans, so you don’t have to pay extra to get it.
 You will however need to make sure you have a 5G phone in order to use it.

-Many Lyca Mobile plans (including Pay As You Go) allow you to use your minutes, texts, and data at no extra cost in the EU and often India too.
+Lyca Mobile plans (including Pay As You Go) allow you to use your minutes, texts, and data at no extra cost in the EU and in many cases India and China too.
 However, you can’t roam for free further afield.
 Note also that there’s a variable roaming limit depending on your plan, which at the time of writing allows at most 35GB of data to be used abroad each month at no extra cost.

 Tethering refers to using your phone’s mobile internet connection to get other devices online, and it’s something that Lyca Mobile offers.
 That’s good as this is now a standard feature on most networks.

 Wi-Fi Calling refers to making and receiving calls over Wi-Fi.
 It can also be used for texts and is beneficial as it means you can stay in touch when there’s no mobile signal, without having to use a separate app or account – you just use your number as normal.
-As of recently, Lyca Mobile appears to offer this, with some users reporting it working, but the company hasn’t made any official announcement about it at the time of writing.
+This is increasingly a standard feature of mobile networks, and it’s available on Lyca Mobile.

 VoLTE stands for Voice over LTE (aka 4G Calling) and is a similar idea to Wi-Fi Calling, except rather than using Wi-Fi to call and text you use 4G.
-The benefits are similar too, as it means you can talk and text where you wouldn’t otherwise be able to, and as with Wi-Fi Calling, Lyca Mobile appears to support VoLTE, but hasn’t confirmed as much at the time of writing.
+The benefits are similar too, as it means you can talk and text where you wouldn’t otherwise be able to, and as with Wi-Fi Calling, Lyca Mobile supports VoLTE.

 Lyca Mobile doesn’t offer data rollover, which means you have just one chance to use your monthly data allowance – at the end of the month it will expire, and your allowance will reset.
 This is standard, but there are some networks that give you a second month (or even longer) to use up your remaining data, so it’s not wasted.